All there is to know about Acceptance and Commitment Therapy (ACT)

 Do what matters

 ACT is not about achieving perfection or eliminating struggle.
-It’s about building the kind of inner strength and flexibility that supports real, lasting change, especially in the pursuit of a healthier life.
+It’s about building the kind of inner strength and flexibility that supports real, lasting change.